Whole Home Standby Generators — Built for South Carolina Life.

 5. No More Spoiled Food

-A full refrigerator and freezer can hold hundreds of dollars in groceries.
+A full refrigerator and freezer can hold hundreds of dollars' worth of groceries.
 A few hours without power during a South Carolina summer is enough to spoil everything.
-A whole home generator keeps refrigerators and freezers running throughout any outage — protecting your food supply and saving you significant money.
+A whole-home generator keeps refrigerators and freezers running during any outage — protecting your food supply and helping you avoid unnecessary replacement costs.

 6. Protecting Your Work-from-Home Life